 - Work toward meeting the academic requirements for professional body membership such as NZICA, CPA Australia and ACCA.
 See the CAANZ Recognised Qualifications and the CPA Australia Accredited Courses list for further details.

-- Complete a work placement and have the chance to apply your skills in an organisation of your choice.
+- Complete a work placement and apply your skills within an organisation.

 - The programme has been developed with input from accounting professionals.

-- Flexibility: you can select those courses that best meet the requirements of your accounting career.
+- Flexibile programme content - select the courses that best meet the requirements for your accounting career.